Domestic Violence Attorneys In Carroll County

-The Domestic Violence Laws Are Not Designed to Bypass Divorce Proceedings
+MD Domestic Violence Laws & MD Divorce Proceedings

-The domestic violence laws were not established to bypass the laws relating to divorce, custody, and visitation cases.
-The courts hold the petitioner to their burden of proving by a preponderence of the evidence that abuse has actually occurred as it is defined in the statute (see the definitions above).
+In the state of Maryland domestic violence laws were not established to bypass the laws relating to divorce, custody, and visitation cases.
+The courts hold the petitioner to their burden of proving by a preponderance of the evidence that abuse has actually occurred as it is defined in the statute (see the definitions above).
 Many people, however, try to abuse the intent of the domestic violence statute (preventative, protective, remedial) by fabricating or exaggerating incidents of abuse in order to get (among other things) their spouse out of the house, temporary custody, and temporary child support.
 The courts are always mindful of these motives and screen each case carefully.

 If you are the victim of abuse or are the person accused of committing abuse, it is important that you consult with an attorney immediately.
-At the Law & Mediation Offices of Kirk Seaman, LLC, our attorneys are experienced in handling domestic violence cases.
+At the Law & Mediation Offices of Kirk Seaman, LLC, our Westminster Maryland domestic abuse attorneys are experienced in handling domestic violence cases.
 Call our main number, 410-876-6000, anytime.
-An attorney is waiting to discuss your case.
+Our Baltimore domestic violence attorneys are waiting to discuss your case.